callahanp/FSM/README.md

 The project will feature a C++ application which will run on Ubuntu Linux or a raspberry Pi.
 It will manage communication with the Flightgear Simulator and Cockpit hardware,   Data driving multiplexers, display controllers, stepper motor drivers, air-core drivers can be routed to Raspberry Pi gpio pins, or Separate Raspberry Pis orArduinos Arduino supported devices include Arduino Uno, Arduino Mega2560 and Arduino Pro Minis.

 The main program in C++ will be called FSM.

-This can be interpreted as either of the following:
+Disambiguation: FSM can be interpreted as either of the following:

-- Flight Sim Middleware
+- **Flight Sim Middleware**
 - **[Flying Spagetti Monster](https://en.wikipedia.org/wiki/Flying_Spaghetti_Monster)**